 Students planning to take out federal student loans must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA considers the financial situation of both parents and students, including income and assets, to determine how much aid the student might qualify for.

 Money held in a 529 plan, and the plan’s ownership status, come into play when determining aid eligibility.
-If the account owner is the student and that student is dependent, or the account owner is the parent of a dependent student, 529 plan funds are treated as a parent’s asset on the FAFSA.
-Any distributions from the plan aren’t considered for aid eligibility.
+If the account owner is the student and that student is a dependent, or the account owner is the parent of a dependent student, 529 plan funds are treated as a parent’s asset on the FAFSA, reducing aid eligibility by up to 5.64% of the account value.
+A $10,000 balance, for example, could reduce aid by $564.
+Distributions from the plan are not counted toward aid eligibility.
+1

-If the account owner is an independent student, 529 plan funds are treated as the student’s assets.
-But distributions still won’t count against the student for aid eligibility.
-When the account owner is anyone other than a student or parent, 529 assets are not reported on the FAFSA.
-However, any qualified distributions from the plan are treated as untaxed income for the student.
+If the account owner is an independent student, 529 plan funds are treated as the student’s assets, though distributions still do not count against aid eligibility.
+When the account owner is anyone other than a student or parent, such as a grandparent, 529 assets are not reported on the FAFSA.
+As of the 2024-25 aid year, distributions from these accounts are no longer counted as untaxed student income either, meaning grandparents and other relatives can now help pay for college without affecting need-based aid eligibility.

 How to Open a 529 Account